 Red Sails in Greenland Photo Workshop

-Greenland is a mysterious land and home to many of the planet’s most spectacular natural wonders.
-Join us on an intensive 6-day workshop as we photograph pristine icebergs aboard the iconic red sailboats!
+Greenland is a mysterious land and home to many of the planet’s most spectacular icescapes.
+Join us on an incredible 6-day workshop as we photograph pristine icebergs and frozen landscapes aboard the iconic red sailboats!
 By using 2 boats, we'll be able to strategically place them for the best photos.
-If you want to explore more, join our Iceland Extensions to the Highlands and the Coast!
+Dates are timed to coincide with the full moon.
+If skies are clear, we'll capture the moon over the icebergs with our long lenses!
+This is also a prime time for whale watching and they can often be seen swimming right next to our boat!
+Workshop is all inclusive.
+PLEASE NOTE: 2023 flight schedules from Reykjavik to Ilulissat have not been published yet.
+Once they are available, the workshop dates may shift +/- 1 day as per flight availability.

-- Each night the group will be hosted at one of Greenland’s 4-star hotels, where we will enjoy local food and fabulous 3-course dinners.
+- Each evening will be spent at one of Greenland’s 4-star hotels, where we'll enjoy local food and fabulous 3-course dinners.
+Workshop is all-inclusive.

 The itinerary may be subject to change due to the unpredictability of weather.
 However, we will make every effort to optimize our shooting conditions no matter what the weather throws at us.

-- Day 5: After breakfast we spend a couple hours in the classroom.
+- Day 5 (Sept 1): After breakfast we spend a couple hours in the classroom.
 By this point in the expedition, there will be a mounds of photos to process and plenty of questions to be answered.
-As evening falls we will once again set sail in search of icebergs, wildlife and spectacles under the midnight sun!
+As evening falls we once again set sail in search of icebergs, wildlife and gorgeous light!
 We strategically place the boats at the best angles for photography.

-- Day 6: After a hearty breakfast we have a farewell meeting, and say our goodbyes.
+- Day 6 (Sept 2): After a hearty breakfast we have a farewell meeting, and say our goodbyes.
 Airport transfers are included.
-For those wishing to extend their adventure, we invite you to join our Iceland Highlands Workshop or Essential Iceland Workshops.

-- Breakfast and dinners at Greenland's best restaurants.
+- Breakfasts and dinners at Greenland's best restaurants

 - Photography guiding and instruction throughout the trip.

-- All transportation during the workshop and airport transfers.
+- All transportation during the workshop along with airport transfers

 - Port taxes and fees